thienclaa/congenial-octo-memory/Projects.md

 ### [Descriptive Analytics](https://github.com/thienclaa/congenial-octo-memory/tree/main/Personal%20Projects/SQL)

-  -  Define Problem: Building a data model and creating a physical relational database.
-Loading data into the database and performing SQL queries using MySQL for data preparation and data exploratory.
+  -  Define Problem: Taproot Foundation connects nonprofits and social change organizations with passionate business professionals who share their expertise pro bono.
+Dataset was used to evaluate the results of nonprofit projects to identify the outcomes, the match rates and the duration of projects as well as other relevant statistics.

   - Data Collection: Dataset is available on Kaggle.
 Dataset contains 1000 rows and 15 columns of the supermarket performance from 3 cites in Q1 of 2019.